RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

         - not advise the client how to carry out or conceal that course;
         - not inform the court or the opponent of the client's intention unless:
           - (a)the client has authorized the practitioner to do so beforehand;or
-          - (b)the practitioner believes on reasonable grounds that the client's conduct constitutes a threat to any person’s safety."
+          - (b)the practitioner believes on reasonable grounds that the client's conduct constitutes a threat to any person's safety."
       - Esso Australia Resources Ltd v Commissioner of Taxation
         - Dominant purpose test
-          - Don’t have to disclose if it’s for the dominant purpose of obtaining, or giving, legal advice.
+          - Don't have to disclose if it's for the dominant purpose of obtaining, or giving, legal advice.
           - Does not include fraud or criminal activity
   - Duty to advise
     - Informing client what the law is